syncfusion-content/windowsforms-docs/WindowsForms/Grid/How-To/Common/CommonDocmentnot/What-are-the-various-ExpressionColumn-options.md

 ---
 layout: post
-title: What are the various ExpressionColumn options
+title: What are the various ExpressionColumn options | WindowsForms | Syncfusion
 description: What are the various ExpressionColumn options
 platform: WindowsForms
 control: GridGrouping